 Redux as bridge

 The PubNub SDKs (see the list here) are designed to transmit realtime data over the PubNub Data Stream Network, and Redux is designed to manage client application state.
-The PubNub Redux SDK bridges these two client libraries to provide the capability to manage data transmitted using PubNub inside of applications using Redux.
-The Redux SDK allows PubNub-defined data to coexist with customer-defined data.
+The PubNub Redux framework bridges these two client libraries to provide the capability to manage data transmitted using PubNub inside of applications using Redux.
+The Redux framework allows PubNub-defined data to coexist with customer-defined data.

 Functions, our serverless Function-as-a-Service platform allows you to build your own microservices and incorporate realtime logic for routing, augmenting, filtering, transforming, and aggregation of messages.
 PubNub Functions seamlessly handles scaling, global deployment, redundancy, and many other operations-related tasks for you.